-A hundred years ago, school lunch as we know it didn’t exist.
-Most children went home for their meal, or if they had a few cents in their pocket, they bought a less-than-healthy treat from a street vendor.
+At the turn of the 20th century, school lunch as we know it didn’t exist.
+Most children went home for their meal; if they had a few cents in their pocket, they bought a less-than-healthy treat from a street vendor.
 In the decades that followed, the forces of business, public health, and politics would transform school lunches into a communal experience filled with adolescent power struggles, branded lunch boxes, and heaping portions of mystery meat.
 Here’s how the midday meal has evolved through the years.

 The vast majority of children in the early 1900s went home for lunch.
-In some rural communities, children would bring food from home or, if their teacher was industrious, bring ingredients for a communal stew cooked over a kettle.
+In some rural communities, children would bring food from home to school.
+If their teacher was industrious, students might bring ingredients for a communal stew cooked in a kettle.
 As more and more parents took jobs in factories and elsewhere outside the home, many children were left without food options.
 In cities like Boston and Philadelphia, organizations like the Women's Education and Industrial Union began providing meals for schoolchildren.
 Elementary school children were given crackers, soup, and milk.
 At Boston’s Trade School for Girls, lunch selections included celery soup with croutons, stuffed tomatoes, apple shortcake, baked beans and brown bread, and cocoa to drink—prepared by the girls as part of their domestic science program.

 In the wake of the Great Depression, the federal government authorized the U.S. Department of Agriculture to buy up surplus food from farmers and funnel it into school lunch programs.
 As a result, schools began serving a lot more beef, pork, butter, and other commodities.
-But public health advocates like Margaret Mead still pushed for balanced meals.
+But people like anthropologist Margaret Mead still pushed for balanced meals.
 Relief organizations in New York City served up fresh apples, bananas, vegetable soups, and peanut butter sandwiches to children.
 Some of these early attempts to produce nutritious meals on a budget produced oddball recipes.
-One guide published by the U.S. Department of Agriculture, for instance, recommended combining peanut butter with cottage cheese or salad dressing to make a sandwich filling.
+One guide published by the USDA, for instance, recommended combining peanut butter with cottage cheese or salad dressing to make a sandwich filling.

-Feeding the baby boom meant school districts had to ramp up production in a big way.
+Feeding young Baby Boomers meant school districts had to ramp up production in a big way.
 In addition to traditional hot lunches, many began serving cold lunches, which included a variety of sandwiches, cottage cheese, pork and apple salads, tomato wedges, and ice cream.
 By 1952, school lunch had become a $415 million business.
 Private companies, eager for a slice of the action, began contracting with school districts.
 Branded lunchboxes themed to TV shows like Gunsmoke and Hopalong Cassidy began appearing on lunch tables.
-With postwar industry zipping along, children were fed rich, protein-heavy dishes like cheese meatloaf, sausage shortcake, ham and bean scallop, and orange coconut custard with cottage cheese.
+With the postwar food industry rapidly growing, children were fed rich, protein-heavy dishes like cheese meatloaf, sausage shortcake, ham and bean scallop, and orange coconut custard with cottage cheese.

 Foods once considered ethnic, like pizza, enchiladas, and chili con carne, made their way onto school menus.
 Kids could also rely on traditional favorites like peanut butter and jelly sandwiches, meatloaf and mashed potatoes, and fish sticks with tartar sauce.
 Many school districts centralized their lunch production.
 In New York’s central facility, 100 workers each produced 300 peanut butter and jelly sandwiches per hour, while dozens of vats hard-boiled eggs en masse.
 At the same time, national attention turned to the millions of needy schoolchildren who still didn’t receive federally funded lunches.
 In 1966, Lyndon Johnson signed the Child Nutrition Act, which expanded the availability of school lunches across the country.